MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 # Use timeline

-Timeline is a control that allows you to view information that is connected to an entity row and occurs over time in a single stream.
+Timeline is a control that allows you to view information that is connected to a row in a table and occurs over time in a single stream.
 Some information that can be logged into the timeline are notes and posts in addition to displaying activities such as emails, appointments, phone calls, and tasks.

 Timeline allows you to:
 - Access the command bar to perform common actions quickly